dmccreary/graph-data-modeling-course/docs/glossary.md

 **Similarity Metrics** quantify how similar two nodes or subgraphs are, often using embeddings or graph structure.

 **Example:** We can calculate the similarity between two customer profiles in a marketing graph.

+#### Social Graph

+A representation of social relationships and interactions among individuals or entities, where nodes represent users or groups, and edges represent relationships such as friendships, followers, or communication links.

+**Example:** In a social graph for an online platform, nodes could represent users, and edges could denote "friend" or "follower" connections, enabling analysis of community structures and influence patterns.

 #### State Graph